HungryHowies/Opensearch-Setup-for-production/README.md

 # OpenSearch And OpenSearch-Dashboard Setup for Production

-The following documentation is for basic configuration for production setup.
+The following documentation is for basic configuration for production setup with Opensearch/Opensearch-dashboards-v2.11.1.

+## Prerequisite:
+* Ubuntu-22.0.4
+* Updates/Upgrades Completed
+* Network Configured (Static address and DNS)
+* Date/Time is set
+* JAVA_HOME is set

 ### Download OpenSearch